Trump will likely send 57,000 immigrants to one of the world's most dangerous places

 Days after Hondurans arrived at the US-Mexico border as part of a migrant caravan that incurred President Donald Trump’s wrath, the Trump administration appears likely to push a much larger group of Hondurans toward deportation.
-Friday is the deadline for the Department of Homeland Security to decide whether to extend temporary legal residency for about 57,000 Hondurans who have lived in the United States since at least 1998.
+The Department of Homeland Security has until this weekend to decide whether to extend temporary legal residency for about 57,000 Hondurans who have lived in the United States since at least 1998.
 There is little reason to believe it will.

 Ending Hondurans’ Temporary Protected Status, a reprieve from deportation granted to people whose countries have been devastated by natural and man-made disasters, could lead tens of thousands of Hondurans to face the risk of deportation for the first time in two decades.
 Those who are deported would return to a country that remains one of the most dangerous in the world.